Youssef-Chip/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part E. for at least 3 other people in the class and get 3 people to comment on your Part E!)
 **Put the feedback for your ideas here.**

+1- Sirapop Umnakkittikul:

+I really like how this concept brings nature into the clock.
+Seeing the Sun or Moon move across the screen relative to the horizon makes the whole experience feel warmer and more grounded.
+It creates a stronger sense of connection to the natural cycle of the day, rather than just reading abstract numbers.
+The way the position of the Sun or Moon changes based on the actual time of day is especially thoughtful.
+It’s not just a fixed or hard-coded placement, it genuinely reflects where those celestial bodies would be, which makes the design feel more intentional and immersive.
+Combined with the shifting screen colors, it lets the user instantly sense their place in the day in a calm, intuitive way.

 ## Update your Lab Hub